Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: Diffuse galactic flux of ALPs

 For concreteness, we fix $C_{ap}=-0.47$ and $C_{an}=0$, i.e., $g_{an}=0$, in analogy with the KSVZ axion model~\cite{Kim:1979if, Shifman:1979if}, which has already being studied in SN contexts, see for example Refs.~\cite{Lella:2022uwi, Lella:2023bfb, Carenza:2023lci}.

 To describe the SN environment, we consider a model with a $18 M_\odot$ progenitor simulated in spherical symmetry with the AGILE-BOLTZTRAN code \cite{agile1,agile2}.
 In particular, we use the temperature, density, electron and muon fraction profiles of Ref.~\cite{Fischer:2021jfm} at 1 second after bounce.
-To get the ALP spectrum, we integrate over a time window of $1.5$ seconds, i.e, $t_{\rm min}=0.5$~s and $t_{\rm max}=2$~s in Eq.~\eqref{eq:fluence}, since these profiles are not expected to significantly change in that time frame (see for example Fig. 7 from Ref.~\cite{fischer2012}).
+To get the ALP spectrum, we integrate over a time window of $1.5$ seconds, i.e, $t_{\rm min}=0.5$~s and $t_{\rm max}=2$~s in Eq.~\eqref{eq:fluence}, since these profiles are not expected to significantly change in that time frame (see, for example, Fig.~7 in Ref.~\cite{fischer2012}).
 This will provide conservative bounds once we compare the spectrum of expected events from ALPs in neutrino detectors with the background from SM processes.

-Additionally, we assume that the ALP presence does not affect the SN profile.
-This was shown to be the case for massless axions in Ref.~\cite{Fischer:2021jfm}.
+The SN profiles considered in this work assume spherical symmetry (1D).
+However, as it was shown using 3D simulations~\cite{Tamborra:2014aua,Vartanyan:2019ssu}, the evolution of a SN event can be anisotropic, leading to variations of up to 20$\%$ in the emission of neutrinos, depending on the angle of emission.
+Although further dedicated studies are required to fully account for this effect in the ALP case, a similar uncertainty range in its flux can be expected.
+Since the diffuse galactic flux of ALPs is due to the overlap of several SN contributions, the resulting flux would be the average on the emission angle.
+This average was shown to be similar for 1D and 3D cases in Ref.~\cite{Janka:2025tvf}.

+For simplicity, we have assumed that the profiles of all galactic SNe are equivalent to that of a core-collapse SN from an $18M_\odot$ progenitor.
+The majority of core-collapse SN are expected to originate from progenitor stars with masses below $18M_\odot$ (see Fig. 14 of Ref.~\cite{Sukhbold:2015wba}).
+One second after bounce, the maximum temperature and density of core-collapse SN from these progenitors are lower than those expected for the $18M_\odot$ case.
+In particular, for an $8M_\odot$ progenitor, these values are predicted to be $20\% $ lower than those considered in our model (see Fig. 1 of Ref.~\cite{Calore:2021hhn}).
+Although only $15\% $ of the total SN are expected to have a progenitor mass above $18M_\odot$ these can be significantly hotter and denser.
+To assess the expected variation in the ALP flux, a study considering the progenitor mass distribution and the simulations of all the SN profiles for each mass would be needed, however that analysis is outside the scope of this work.

+Finally, in Ref.~\cite{Fischer:2021jfm}, it was shown that for massless ALPs the SN profiles are not affected.
+For simplicity, we assume that this is also the case for our massive ALPs.

 In Fig.~\ref{fig:diff_flux}, we show the expected ALP flux reaching Earth from galactic SNe as a function of the ALP energy.
 In the left plot, we fix the ALP mass to $m_a=20$~MeV and took three different values for the coupling in the trapping regime: $g_a=5\times 10^{-6}, \, 10^{-5}, \, 5\times 10^{-5}$, in dotted, dashed-dotted, and solid lines, respectively.
 Note that $g_{ap}=g_a \, C_{ap} $.
 In the right plot, we fixed the ALP-proton coupling to $g_a=10^{-5}$, and considered three different values for the ALP mass: $m_a=2, \, 20, \, 65$ MeV, in orange, green and blue, respectively.